-- A healthy lifestyle: Rose advised practicing habits that reduce stress and are good for your physical health, like meditation, yoga, journaling and eating a diet of whole foods.
-“Make sure you are eating enough protein in your diet, as hair is made up of protein.,” she added.
-Green noted avoiding alcohol and cigarettes as much as possible: “they definitely weaken hair and they are just bad for you in general.
-No crash dieting either, added King.
+- A healthy lifestyle: Practice habits that reduce stress and are good for your physical health, like meditation, yoga, journaling and eating a diet of whole foods, says Rose.
+“Make sure you are eating enough protein in your diet, as hair is made up of protein,” she says.
+Avoid alcohol and cigarettes as much as possible, too: “They definitely weaken hair and they are just bad for you in general.
+No crash dieting either,” says King.

-- Protect your remaining hair: Wearing a really tight bun day after day pulls on your hair and can cause permanent damage, said Green.
+- Protect your remaining hair: Wearing a really tight bun day after day pulls on your hair and can cause permanent damage, says Green.
 So can frequent use of heated hair styling tools.
-“A hair-care regimen that allows the protective layer, or cuticle, to remain intact for as long as possible will decrease breakage and drying out of the hair strands,” said King.
+“A hair-care regimen that allows the protective layer, or cuticle, to remain intact for as long as possible will decrease breakage and drying out of the hair strands,” says King.

 - Use gentle fabrics: Hair is very fragile when it’s wet.
 Rose recommends using a microfiber towel after showering and sleeping on a satin pillowcase or in a satin bonnet.

 Also, if you notice your hair thinning, don’t hesitate to see a specialist and advocate for yourself during your appointment.
-“One of the most frustrating things is how many women get dismissed,” said Green, often by male doctors.
-“They were blown off a few years ago and it's so much worse now.”
+“One of the most frustrating things is how many women get dismissed,” says Green.
+“They were blown off a few years ago and it’s so much worse now.”
 Avoid that fate and speak up.
 A good doctor will make time to chat and assess your unique situation.